Home > matGeom > geom3d > angles3d.m

 Some functions for creating rotations use Euler angles.
 They follow the

-XYZ convention ine a local reference system.
+the "XYZ" convention in a local reference system.

 Euler angles are given by a triplet of angles [PHI THETA PSI] that